The differences between each spot and the science behind it

 4. Papules

 A papule is a small red bump and usually less than 5 millimetres and coned shape.
 They don’t have yellow or white pus.
 Over time, it becomes a pustule – this can take a few days for the pus to appear.
-Similar to many other spots, it develops from excess oil and skin cells clogging a pore[4].Typically, are quite painful.
+Similar to many other spots, it develops from excess oil and skin cells clogging a pore[4].Typically, they are quite painful.

 5. Pustules